 So far 2020 has been an interesting time for training providers, with many having to pivot quickly to ensure their business can continue operating during COVID-19.
-For most, it has meant a scurry of transitioning traditional face-to-face courses to live online.
+For most training providers COVID-19 has meant a scurry of transitioning traditional face-to-face courses to remote live online.
 For others it has been a sprint forward in their existing journey to online.

 Whatever changes you made, at the crux of it you simply moved with the market and have continued to meet the evolving needs of your customers (after all, that’s what a business needs to do in order to survive).